-The Pediatric Injury Prevention, Education and Research (PIPER) program is a new initiative, launched in 2011, that aims to reduce child and adolescent injury and its outcomes in Colorado and around the world through high quality research and effective practice.
+The Program for Injury Prevention, Education and Research (PIPER) is an initiative, launched in 2011, that aims to reduce injury and its outcomes in Colorado and around the world through high quality research and effective practice.
 Our goals include:

 - Research: Conduct cutting edge research on injury and violence issues